-Julie has spent the majority of her career working in the interior design industry.
-She has written articles for the Northwest Builder's Journal of Wisconsin, Plinth and Chintz online newsletter and created dozens of brochures, info sheets, technical data documents for companies that either sell or manufacture building products or furnishings.
+Julie has spent the majority of her career working in the interior design and construction industry.
+She has written articles for the Northwest Builder's Journal of Wisconsin, Plinth and Chintz online newsletter and has created dozens of brochures, info sheets, technical data documents for companies that either sell or manufacture building products or furnishings.

 After several years working in the office furniture industry, Julie has seen several workplace trends come and go.
 She has written about these trends on both her personal blog and Spacesaver's blog.

 During her time working as an interior design professional for the commercial interiors industry, Julie was instrumental in leading the "green" movement within her company.
 She helped to found the corporate "green team," a volunteer group with a mission of improving environmental initiatives within the company.
 This team helped eliminate the use of styrofoam throughout the building, organized a local river clean up, and started a wood recycling effort that eventually became part of a pilot program in the city of Milwaukee.

 The past five years of Julie's career have been spent in the content marketing field.
 She has experience in content management and distribution through digital and print media, including social channels, the development of both strategic and tactical marketing plans, the execution of complex marketing campaigns, event planning, and internal training initiatives.

 Years of working in the commercial office furniture industry exposed Julie to the many sides of sustainable design, and encouraged her to embrace sustainable living.
 She has since become a vegetarian, an avid recycler and she always brings her own bag to the grocery store... okay, maybe not always, but she has learned that even the smallest efforts really can make a difference.